kildar2112/4331_UCFMAP/tests/Manual Peak Hours Test.md

 5) Confirm that the peak hours are between 0:00 and 23:59.
 It is likely the peak hours will be between 9:00 and 16:00.

+6) There should be a saturation vs time of day graph.
+Look at the axis and confirm saturation is on the y-axis and time of day is on the x-axis.

 6) Repeat steps 3 - 5 for every map.